lychristy/10_6_2017_Presentation/FindingLifePartner.md

 ```

 ![](doc/image/singleAge.png)

-<p>we can see women performs generally better then men in finding a job.
-The unemployment rate drops as the age increase.
-If you are looking for a partner under 30 years old and you do not want him/her without a job, then you are in the dangerous zone</p>

 <p>It is clear that median age of single women are 5 years older than single men.
 If you are a lady who want to find a boyfriend under 30, then half of the single gentlemen is waiting for you.
 If you are a gentleman who look for ladies under 25 then 25% of total single ladies is waiting for you. </p>